Entra ID Unusual Cloud Device Registration

 9description = """

-10Detects a sequence of events in Microsoft Entra ID indicative of a suspicious cloud-based device registration,
+10Detects a sequence of events in Microsoft Entra ID indicative of suspicious cloud-based device registration via automated

-11potentially using ROADtools.
-This behavior involves adding a device via the Device Registration Service, followed by the
+11tooling like ROADtools or similar frameworks.
+This behavior involves adding a device via the Device Registration Service,

 13acquire a Primary Refresh Token (PRT).
-ROADtools, a popular red team toolkit, often leaves distinct telemetry signatures
+ROADtools and similar tooling leave distinct telemetry signatures such as the

 16"""